 Sorted by Tag: eCommerce

-(This is a guest post from our friend Jake Rheude over at Red Stag Fulfillment.)
+(This is a guest post from our friends over at JetRails, a fully-managed white-glove eCommerce hosting service.)

-(This post was originally published on April 21st, 2015.
+(This post was originally published in April 2015 and updated in November 2017.
 We’ve updated it for accuracy and completeness.)

 Josiah Stamp, an early 20th century economist, said, “It is easy to dodge our responsibilities, but we cannot dodge the consequences of dodging our responsibilities.”
 That was a century ago, but in a modern world, which is more transparent than ever, business ethics remain extremely important.

 If you run an eCommerce business, you need to understand the ethical implications of your business.
 Ethics are good for the soul.
 But, they’re also good for the bottom line.